ovotech/castle/README.md

 ## Deployment

-To deploy a new version, push to master and then create a new release.
-CircleCI will automatically build and deploy a the version to the npm registry.
+Deployment is preferment by lerna automatically on merge / push to master, but you'll need to bump the package version numbers yourself.
+Only updated packages with newer versions will be pushed to the npm registry.

 ## Contributing

 Have a bug?
 File an issue with a simple example that reproduces this so we can take a look & confirm.

 Want to make a change?
-Submit a PR, explain why it's useful, and make sure you've updated the docs (this file) and the tests (see `test/index.spec.ts`).
+Submit a PR, explain why it's useful, and make sure you've updated the docs (this file) and the tests (see [test folder](test)).

 ## Responsible Team